These Miracle Hoka One One Sneakers Cured My Back Pain

 When I tried to diagnose the issue, I noticed that the pain was directly related to my footwear.
 When I wore flat sneakers with no support, my back hated me, going from dull pangs to full-throated paroxysms.
 When I dug out a pair of old but high-quality running shoes, the pain abated.
 The issue was support and cushioning, or the lack thereof.

-After some deep research on running shoes, I read nothing but gushing reviews of the Hoka One Ones.
+After some deep research on running shoes, I read nothing but gushing reviews of the Hoka One Ones as the best shoes for back pain.
 And thus, they entered my life.
 We are never breaking up.

 Hoka One One has the seal of approval from actual foot doctors at the American Podiatric Medical Association, a group whose endorsements are hard to come by.
-Plus, the sneakers somehow make me feel more aligned.
-My feet feel more solidly planted on the ground when I wear these.
-My hips are positioned correctly.
-My posture is better.
+It’s no wonder why they were the best shoes for my back pain.
+They somehow made me feel more aligned.
+My feet felt more solidly planted on the ground when I wore them.
+My hips were positioned correctly.
+My posture was better.
 According to the brand (of which I am not a paid representative), the secret sauce is the “Meta-Rocker geometry,” which drives your feet forward and boosts your normal gait.
 That, they claim, coupled with the shoe’s “maximum cushioning,” provides top-tier shock absorption.

 It all sounded good, but I wondered if this was all a very pricey placebo.
 So I wore flat sneakers to run errands.
 I love my trendy flat sneakers.
 But within an hour, due to, I’m guessing, the lack of support and completely flat sole, my right side was aching.
 Shortly thereafter, the shooting pains returned.